Speed Racer (film): Possible sequel

-Prior to the film's release, Variety discussed a possible sequel, saying it could happen if Speed Racer had a good box office performance.
-In 2008, the possibility was contemplated by the Wachowskis when Rain asked them why his character is so happy for Speed winning, and they replied it could be explained in the next film.
-Rain said he was hired for three years, while noting that is not a guarantee.
+Before the film's release, Variety discussed a possible sequel, saying it could happen if Speed Racer had a good box office performance.
+In 2008, Rain said that when he asked the Wachowskis why his character is so happy for Speed winning, they replied it could be explained in the next film.
+Rain said he was hired on a three-year contract, but noted that did not guarantee another film.
 Ricci also considered it a possibility; she stated "When we [the cast] were all leaving, we were like 'write the sequel!'
 'We want to come back'.
 And they [the Wachowskis] were like, 'I know.
 I know.
 We're going to.
 Don't worry'", adding she would like more action scenes for her character.
 Joel Silver said that the Wachowskis "have a great story idea for a sequel" but that it is "a great idea for a sequel if it makes sense to make it".
 In 2018, Hirsch stated in a tweet that a sequel script has been written.